 4. Focus on your victories every day

-We feel shame because we believe that we’re doing something wrong.
-The best way to overcome shame is to see all the things you’re doing right and celebrate them, which will increase your self confidence
+We feel shame because we believe we’re doing something wrong.
+The best way to overcome shame is to see all the things you’re doing right and celebrate them, which will increase your self confidence and self acceptance.